rainbowbismuth/fft-map-json/README.md

 ## Format

-The top level object in each JSON file has six properties:
+The top level object in each JSON file has the following properties:

 - `gns` - The name of the GNS file.
 - `lower` - A list of lists containing tile objects.
 This is the 'lower level' of the map where most of the data is.